 Last Updated on by

+The Medicare tax rate is 1.45%.
+But the Federal Insurance Contributions Act tax combines two rates.
+FICA taxes include both the Social Security Administration tax rate of 6.2% and the Medicare tax rate.
+Thus, the total FICA tax rate is 7.65%.
 The maximum Social Security tax amount for both employees and employers is $8,239.80.
-For people who rely on self-employment, the maximum Social Security tax is $16,479.60.
+For self-employed people, the maximum Social Security tax is $16,479.60.
 Anyone who earns wages over $200,000 will need to pay an extra 0.9% Medicare tax.

 Helpful Hint: Medicare premiums are tax-deductible!